What to Do When Tenants Complain About Pets

 - Dog barks once a day at the mailman

-In other cases, address the culprit, tell them what the complaint is and ask them to rectify the behavior.
-You may also want to speak with other tenants in the property if possible to determine if they have had similar issues with the animal.
+You will want to talk to the tenant who made the complaint and the tenant whom the complaint is about in person to get both sides of the story.
+You may also want to speak with other tenants in the property, if possible, to determine if they have had similar issues with the animal.

 If you do not allow pets or do not allow the type of pet the complaint is about, then the tenant is violating the terms of their lease by having the pet in your property.
-Depending on the lease agreement the tenant signed and your own judgment, you can:
+Depending on the lease agreement the tenant signed and your own judgment, you have several different options:

-- Ask the tenant to remove the animal.
+- Pet Removal- Ask the tenant to remove the animal.
 If they remove the animal, there will be no further consequences.

-- Fine the tenant a predetermined amount based on your lease agreement for illegally having the animal.
-Ask the tenant to remove the animal from the premises.
+- Fine and Pet Removal- Fine the tenant a predetermined amount based on your lease agreement for illegally having the animal.
+Ask the tenant to remove the animal from the property.

-- Fine the tenant a predetermined amount based on your lease agreement for illegally having the animal.
+- Fine and Allow Pet to Stay- Fine the tenant a predetermined amount based on your lease agreement for illegally having the animal.
 Allow the tenant to keep the animal.
 You may have changed your policy since the tenant first moved in and are now OK with having pets in your property.

-- If this is the case, you can fine the tenant for breaking their original lease agreement but can allow them to keep the animal, as long as they sign a pet addendum to the lease.
+- Must Sign New Pet Addendum- If this is the case, you can fine the tenant for breaking their original lease agreement but can allow them to keep the animal, as long as they sign a pet addendum to the lease.
 This addendum will spell out all the terms and conditions under which they must operate and the consequences if they violate these new terms.

 - A first-time offense: May get off with a warning.